Hamilton cycles in random geometric graphs: Introduction

-Some partial progress has been made on this conjecture previously.
-Petit~\cite{Petit} showed that if $\pi r^2/\log n$ tends to infinity then $G$ is, \whp, Hamiltonian, and D\'iaz, Mitsche and P\'erez~\cite{DMP} proved that if $\pi r^2>(1+\eps)\log n$ for some $\eps>0$ then $G$ is Hamiltonian \whp.
-(Obviously, $G$ is not Hamiltonian if $\pi r^2<\log n$ since \whp\ $G$ is not connected!)
-Finally in \cite{BKM} Balogh, Kaul and Martin proved Penrose's conjecture for the special case of the $\ell_\infty$ norm in two dimensions.
+Some partial progress has been made on this question previously.
+Petit~\cite{Petit} showed that if $\pi r^2/\log n$ tends to infinity, then $G$ is, whp, Hamiltonian, and D\'iaz, Mitsche and P\'erez~\cite{DMP} proved that if $\pi r^2>(1+\eps)\log n$ for some $\eps>0$ then $G$ is Hamiltonian whp.
+(Obviously, $G$ is not Hamiltonian if $\pi r^2<\log n$ since whp $G$ is not connected!)
+Finally using a similar method to~\cite{DMP} together with significant case analysis, Balogh, Kaul and Martin~\cite{BKM} proved for the special case of the $\ell_\infty$ norm in two dimensions that the graph does become Hamiltonian exactly when it becomes 2-connected.

-Our proof generalises to higher dimensions, and to other norms.
-The Gilbert Model makes sense with any norm and in number of dimensions: we let $S_n^d$ be the $d$-dimensional hypercube with volume $n$.
-We prove the analogue of Theorem~\ref{t:2d-gilbert} in this setting.
+Our proof generalizes to higher dimensions and to other norms.
+The Gilbert model makes sense with any norm and in any number of dimensions: we let $S_n^d$ be the $d$-dimensional hypercube with volume $n$.
+We prove the analog of Theorem~\ref{t:2d-gilbert} in this setting. \begin{theorem} Suppose that the dimension $d\ge2$ and \mbox{$\|\cdot\|$}, a~$p$-norm for some $1\le p\le\infty$, are fixed.
+Let $G=G_{n,r}$ be the resulting Gilbert model.
+Then